luisbebop/mission/persistence.md

 ## Example: Log aggregator
 ### Grep, Tail
-The two most common operations typically associated with logs is grep and tail.
+> The two most common operations typically associated with logs is grep and tail.

+Tailing a large number of logs simultaneously in real time isn't possible because of bandwidth constraints but what about tailing a grep?
+If the data is encrypted something like grep can't work.
+In such cases, some form of **homomorphic cryptography** must be made available.

 ### Analysis
 Logs also need to be analyzed for certain kinds of events.
 Some form of local processing (or map reduce )are common use cases.

-Map reduce is easier said than done, though.
-What if the content is encrypted?
-In such cases, some form of **homomorphic cryptography** must be made available.
+> The only complication here is that it is better to perform the mapping where the data is stored.

 ### Streaming
-While local processing makes the most sense, local processing isn't always possible or desired.
+> While local processing makes the most sense, local processing isn't always possible or desired.

 In such cases, there should be a streaming download that allows data to be processed as it comes in.
-This may be a duplicate of the tail requiremet.
+This may be a duplicate of the tail requirement.

 ## Example: Netflix
 ### Load balancing